Test Detail

 Yes, it is possible for someone's HbA1c level to be normal or low, despite having high blood sugar levels.
 This is because HBa1c is a measure of average blood sugar levels over a period of two to three months, rather than a measurement of current blood sugar levels.

-Q. What are the symptoms of Hypoglycemia?
+Q. What are the symptoms of hypoglycemia?

-Symptoms of Hypoglycemia include: Excessive sweating, frequent hunger, shivering or trembling, confusion and blurring of vision
+Symptoms of hypoglycemia include: Excessive sweating, frequent hunger, shivering or trembling, confusion and blurring of vision

-Q. What are the risk factors for Diabetes?
+Q. What are the risk factors for diabetes?

 Q. When is the HbA1c test insufficient to determine elevated blood sugar levels?

 The HbA1c test cannot determine acute changes in blood glucose levels that trigger a glucose shock.
-It also cannot determine any recent change in blood glucose level.
-The test is also insufficient to determine elevated blood sugar levels in people with variant hemoglobin like Hemoglobin S or Sickle Cell Hemoglobin since they have lower amount of Hemoglobin A in their blood.
+It also cannot determine any recent change in blood glucose levels.
+The test is also insufficient to determine elevated blood sugar levels in people with variant hemoglobin like Hemoglobin S or Sickle Cell Hemoglobin since they have a lower amount of Hemoglobin A in their blood.

 Q. What are the common complications of diabetes?